AdobeDocs/experience-manager-65.en/help/forms/using/aem-forms-workflow-step-reference.md

 ### Generate Printed Output Step {#generatePrintedOutput}

 The step generates a PCL, PostScript, ZPL, IPL, TPCL, or DPL output given a form design and data file.
 The data file is merged with the form design and formatted for printing.
 The output generated by this step can be sent directly to a printer or saved as file.
 It is recommended that you use this step when you want to use form designs or data from an application.
-If your form designs or form designs are located on the network, local file system, or HTTP location, use the generatePrintedOutput operation operation.
+If your form designs or form designs are located on the network, local file system, or HTTP location, use the generatePrintedOutput operation.

 For example, your application requires that you merge a form design with a data file.
 The data contains hundreds of records.
 In addition, it requires the output is sent to a printer that supports ZPL.
 The form design and your input data are located in an application.
 Use the generatePrintedOutput operation to merge each record with a form design and send the output to a printer that supports ZPL.